-^{2.} The LMA flag in the IA32_EFER MSR (bit 10) is a status bit that indicates whether the logical processor is in IA-32e mode (and thus using 4-level paging).
+^{2.} The LMA flag in the IA32_EFER MSR (bit 10) is a status bit that indicates whether the logical processor is in IA-32e mode (and thus uses either 4-level paging or 5-level paging).
 The processor always sets IA32_EFER.LMA to CRO.PG & IA32_EFER.LME.
 Software cannot directly modify IA32_EFER.LMA; an execution of WRMSR to the IA32_EFER MSR ignores bit 10 of its source operand.